-Building regulations are set of legal standards that must be applied to all construction work or alterations to buildings.
+Building regulations are legal standards that must be applied to all construction work or alterations to buildings.

 They are designed to make sure that buildings are safe, fit for purpose, conserve energy and provide adequate facilities.